hkamran/HooIsNeural/README.md

 # HooIsNeural
-A Java implementation of NEAT, Feed-Forward, and back-propagating neural networks.
+A Java implementation of Backpropagation, Feed-Forward, and NEAT networks.

 ## Screenshots
 <div align="center">